dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 When building an integration, we recommend you expose certain metadata in the request for analytics purposes.
 Among other items, it is helpful to have the following:

 - Your application's name (such as 'Tableau')
-- The user email of the person querying from your application
+- The email of the person querying your application
 - The version of dbt they are on.